nataliabrz/positive_selection_in_A1AT_deficiency/README.md

 ## Miscellaneous_scripts

-The 'Run_dNdS_on_Ng2021_calls.R' script reproduces dNdS analysis on previously published 'Convergent somatic mutations in metabolism genes in chronic liver disease' article.
+The 'Run_dNdS_on_Ng2021_calls.R' script reproduces dN/dS analysis on previously published 'Convergent somatic mutations in metabolism genes in chronic liver disease' article.
 The data supporting the paper can be downloaded from Mendeley at https://data.mendeley.com/datasets/283gy325fk/1.
 To run the script, place the downloaded object in the cloned repository with the following file structure:

 data/calls/x.snv.indel.matt.foad.RData